udzura/slides/rubykaigi2025/script.md

 WASI provides that standard interface.
 It allows Wardite to run more complex applications compiled to Wasm, including, excitingly, Ruby itself compiled to Wasm.

-So, why I built this?
+So, why dis I build this?
 There are several reasons:

-First: Expand Ruby + Wasm Integration.
+First is to expand Ruby + Wasm Integration.
 The primary goal is to unlock the potential of WebAssembly's power within Ruby applications.

 Then: High Portability.
 We wanted a runtime that works wherever standard Ruby works, potentially even extending to environments like mruby in the future.

 And third one is: Leverage Wasm's Strengths into Ruby ecosystem.
 Fundamentally, WebAssembly offers compelling advantages.

-But, the true reason is that I wanted to play a complicated problem with Ruby, just for fun.
+But, honestly, the main reason was that I wanted to play with a complicated problem with Ruby, just for fun.

 In my opinion, WebAssembly holds significant potential due to several key strengths. such as: